by Jonathan Latham, PhD

 In Guadalajara, industry speakers were clearly working from a scripted list.
 That list translates as the key regulatory objectives of the biotech industry.

 Prominent on that list was “data transportability”.
 Data transportability is the idea that regulators from different jurisdictions, say India, or the EU, should accept identical biosafety applications.
-Implementation of data transportability would mean that although each country has unique ecosystems and species, applicants ought not to have to provide studies tailored to each.
-For example, when it comes to assessing effects on non-target organisms of a GMO crop producing an insecticide, regulators in Australia should accept tests on European ladybird species or earthworms as showing that the crop can safely be grown there.
+Implementation of data transportability would mean that although each country has unique ecosystems and species, applicants need not provide studies tailored to each.
+For example, when it comes to assessing effects on non-target organisms of a GMO crop producing an insecticide, regulators in Australia should accept tests on European ladybird species or European earthworm species as showing that the crop can safely be grown there.

 The appeal of data transportability for an applicant is clear enough—less cost and less risk of their GMO failing a risk assessment.
 Not once did I hear mention of an obvious downside to data transportability: the fewer tests to which a novel GMO is subjected the less research there is to detect a significant problem, if one exists.